 If you are shooting people portraits with your subject standing, you can capture images standing and handholding your camera.
 You can also use a tripod in this situation.
 If you use a tripod, you need to adjust the tripod height so that the camera height meets the subject’s face.

-If the person is lying down, you also need to lie down to capture the image at eye level.
+If the person is lying down, you also need to lie down to capture the image at eye level angle.

 If the person is sitting in a chair, you can bend to get the camera height the same as the person’s face.

-The eye level shots work best for people portraits.
+The eye level vantage point works best for people portraits.

 📖 👉🏻 READ MORE: Birds Eye View Photography